rusticlion/Manastorm/manastorm_codebase_dump.md

 --     end
 -- }
 --
+-- Parameter resolution:
+-- Keyword parameters can now be static values or functions.
+If a function is provided, -- it will be called with (caster, target, slot) and the result used as the parameter value.
+--
+-- Example static parameter:
+--   damage = { amount = 10 }
+--
+-- Example function parameter:
+--   damage = {
+--     amount = function(caster, target, slot)
+--       return target.elevation == "AERIAL" and 15 or 10
+--     end
+--   }
+--
+-- Example using expression helpers:
+--   tokenShift = {
+--     type = expr.more(Constants.TokenType.SUN, Constants.TokenType.MOON),
+--     amount = 1
+--   }
+--
 -- See docs/combat_events.md for the event schema and types.

 local Constants = require("core.Constants")

+-- Utility: resolve a param that may be a callable local function resolve(value, caster, target, slot, default)
+    if type(value) == "function" then
+        local ok, result = pcall(value, caster, target, slot) return ok and result or default
+    end
+    return value ~= nil and value or default end

 local Keywords = {}

+-- Export utility functions
+Keywords.util = { resolve = resolve }

 -- Keyword categories for organization Keywords.categories = {